ECOS Paints generously provided the paint as well as consulted for the type of paint to use for this project. All opinions are our own.

 - 0680 ANDES SKY

 - 0676 JOB’S TEARS

 We started by cleaning the side wall of the barn.
 We hosed off the side with water, then used a long-armed brush with a gentle cleanser.
 The cleanser was made of borax and castile soap that we mixed into a bucket.
-We were fortunate that it wasn’t very dirty, but we wanted to make sure we started with a clean palette before painting.
+We were fortunate that it wasn’t very dirty, but we wanted to ensure we started with a clean palette before painting.

-The next day, after the barn was completely dry, we took a cloth to wipe away any debris that may have landed back on the barn side, and prepped our paint and brushes.
+The next day, after the barn was completely dry, we took a cloth to wipe away any debris that may have landed back on the barn side and prepped our paint and brushes.

 The Work Began

 We used a pencil to draw the design we wanted, making corrections a few times to get the design just right.
 Once we had the look we desired, we started at the bottom, with the ocean and ocean waves due to the blues being the largest coverage area.

 We used brushes the whole time, never using a roller.
 It didn’t seem necessary.
 We used the 3” brush for most of the ocean and waves, switching to the 2” and 1” when the area became smaller.
 The 1” brush was used for the darker border line of the ocean wave.
 Two coats were used for the ocean and ocean waves.